DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Prerequisites

-The datadog Agent development tools require:
+The required Datadog Agent integration development tools:
 - Python 3.8+.
 - [Docker][2] (to run the full test suite)

 ### Install Python

 Many operating systems come with a pre-installed version of Python.
 However, the version of Python installed by default might be older than the version used in the Agent, and might lack required tools and dependencies.
-To ensure that you have everything you need to get an integration running.
-Install a dedicated Python interpreter.
+To ensure that you have everything you need to get an integration running, install a dedicated Python interpreter.

 Some options for installing Python on your operating system:
 - Follow the [official Python documentation][3] to download and install the Python interpreter.